 The building was extended in 1900, when a vestry and classroom were added at the rear of the building.
 These extensions were planned to commemorate the advent of the 20th century.
 Following from that in 1935-36, a timber hall was constructed at the rear of the property.
 In 1977 the congregation joined the Uniting Church and combined with the Fortitude Valley Presbyterian Church.
 The Brunswick Street church was required no longer, and was sold to the Queensland Potters Association in 1982.
 The Association refurbished the building and added a steel-framed mezzanine floor.
 In 1983 it opened the Potters Gallery on the premises to display and sell members' work.

 The Queensland Potters Association occupied the church space until 2005 when a major project was undertaken to construct a new gallery building on street level with the church building above it.
 The new gallery opened in October 2008, after many difficulties; however, it closed in September 2010.
 The gallery building operated as a French bistro restaurant, Lady Lamington, for a period, before being sold in early 2014.
-It was then opened shortly after as a private art gallery, the Brisbane Modern Art Gallery - owned by none other than Mrs Emma Golder.
+It was then opened shortly after as a private art gallery, the Brisbane Modern Art Gallery.

 The next chapter…